certbot/certbot/.azure-pipelines/INSTALL.md

 !!!
 ACCESS REQUIRED !!!
 ```

-This document suppose that the Azure DevOps organization is named _certbot_, and the Azure DevOps project is also _certbot_.
+This document supposes that the Azure DevOps organization is named _certbot_, and the Azure DevOps project is also _certbot_.

 ## Useful links